 Pension schemes that do not have an actual fund from which pensions are paid and contributions are made into.
 Instead payments are made to current pensioners directly from the year's budget.
-The teachers' pension scheme is an example of a non-funded scheme that we run.
+The teachers' pension scheme is an example of a non-funded scheme that the Authority runs.